Ultrafast X-ray Spectroscopy of Intersystem Crossing in Hexafluoroacetylacetone: Chromophore Photophysics and Spectral Changes in the Face of Electron Withdrawing Groups: Methods

-The differential soft X-ray absorption spectra are acquired in shorter time intervals up to 10 ps, and at longer intervals up to 30 ps.
-Recent experiments indicate an instrument response function of $\approx 80$ fs.\cite{scutelnic2021} This is determined by an \emph{in situ} cross-correlation of the pump and probe pulses through measurement of the ponderomotive shift of the core-excited Rydberg states of Argon.
-The spectral resolution of the experiment is determined to be $320 \pm 30$ meV through measurement of the Gaussian broadening of the 2p\textsubscript{$3/2$} $\xrightarrow{}$ 4s transition in argon, assuming a core-hole lifetime broadening of 114 meV\cite{Sairanen_1996} (Fig. S1).
+The time delays utilized in this experiment were increased by increments of 100 fs between time zero and 500 fs, 250 fs between 500 fs and 4 ps, and 2.5 ps between 4 ps and 20 ps.
+A final delay point of 30 ps is also measured.
+Recent experiments indicate an instrument response function of $\approx 80$ fs.\cite{scutelnic2021} This is determined by an \emph{in situ} cross-correlation of the pump and probe pulses through measurement of the ponderomotive shift of the core-excited Rydberg states of argon.
+The X-ray spectral resolution of the experiment is determined to be $320 \pm 30$ meV through measurement of the Gaussian broadening of the 2p\textsubscript{$3/2$} $\xrightarrow{}$ 4s transition in argon, assuming a core-hole lifetime broadening of 114 meV\cite{Sairanen_1996} (Fig. S1).